pamoroso/suite8080/README.md

 ## Installation

-It will eventually be possible to install Suite8080 from PyPi.
-In the meantime, download the source code from the [project's site](https://github.com/pamoroso/suite8080) and expand it into a directory.
+Download the source code from the [project's site](https://github.com/pamoroso/suite8080) and expand it into a directory.

 ## Usage